Azure/Avere/src/terraform/examples/e2e/README.md

 1. Run `cd ~/e2e/2.storage` in a local shell (Bash or PowerShell)
 1. Review and edit the config values in `config.auto.tfvars` for your deployment.
+   * Optionally set the `enableSampleDataLoad` config value to true to enable upload of sample files to be renderd into Azure Blob and/or File storage
 1. Run `terraform init -backend-config ../0.global/module/backend.config` to initialize the current local directory (append `-upgrade` if older providers are detected)
 1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (append `-destroy` to delete Azure resources)
 1. Review and confirm the displayed Terraform deployment plan to add, change and/or destroy Azure resources